 All Creative Writing majors are required to complete a minimum one-credit internship to gain practical experience under the supervision of both a professional in the field and a member of the Creative Writing faculty.
 Any organization involved in writing or publishing, or the promoting of literature, literacy, and the arts would serve as appropriate sites.
 These organizations might include newspaper, magazine, journal and book publishers, advertising and public relations firms, state and local libraries, writers' organizations, arts councils, historical societies, and the like.

-Offered fall and spring.
-Prerequisite: Creative Writing major, Pre-internship seminar, permission of the faculty sponsor and department chair.
+Prerequisite: Creative Writing major; pre-internship seminar; permission of the faculty sponsor and department chair